Sbuazjr/alx-system_engineering-devops/0x01-shell_permissions/README.md

 #!/bin/bash
-File 15. script with symbolic link permissions that changed owners and groups
+File 16. script that changed owners and groups if only it was owned by another.